 industrial fairs, workshops and symposia;

-networking events (e.g., events organised by the EU to coordinate projects in specific thematic, technology and business areas);
+networking events (e.g., events organised by the EU to coordinate projects in specific thematic, technology, and business areas);

-scientific conferences, workshops and symposia
+scientific conferences, workshops and symposia.

 Organisation of industry and scientific events

 Research-focused workshops will be organised in conjunction with top tier international conferences in the core research areas of the project (e.g., cyber range systems, cyber security) so as to achieve a higher visibility of project outcomes.
 We will also seek to have presence in industry-focused workshops and major industry events (e.g., INFOSEC).